ABCCM STEADFAST HOUSE

 Teachers & facilitators - lead various classes such as Bible studies, art, music, computer skills, life skills in the areas of communication, esteem building, emotion management for depression or anger, financial counseling, housing and jobs for life.

 Entertainment - singing, musical performances, skits and other creative efforts.

 Chaplains - listen to residents and offer spiritual information and prayer.

-In-kind donations - see list of needs below
+In-kind gifts - see list of needs above

 Phone, Fax & Email: